-51. Customers have been complaining about the products produced by Derek's department.
-His team has checked all the equipment, but they cannot find the cause of the poor quality.
-What kind of questions would most help them with this issue?
+51. Christine's team is having a difficult time developing a team identity.
+She thinks the problem might be that the team members all come from different departments and have not worked together before.
+What kind of questions can Christine use to help with this issue?
 A. solution-oriented B. rapport-building C. probing D. closed E. funnel 52.
 What is the main difference between probing questions and solution-oriented questions?
-53. A. Probing questions move from general to specific, while solution-oriented questions move from specific to general.
+A. Probing questions move from general to specific, while solution-oriented questions move from specific to general.
 B. Probing questions tend to be analytical and focused, while solution-oriented questions tend to be casual and social.
 C. Probing questions tend to be closed, while solution-oriented questions tend to be open-ended.
 D. Probing questions seek to uncover root causes, while solution-oriented questions focus on what should be done.
 E. Probing questions tend to have a judger mindset, while solution-oriented questions tend to have a learner mindset.
-The act of anticipating intentions and moods through the perceptive examination of nonverbal cues is known as A. sight-reading B. emotional intelligence C. shared meaning D. relationship management E. self-management